 Stretching and other flexibility exercises are cornerstones of a complete fitness routine.
 The best way to maintain and improve flexibility is to stretch your muscles when you workout.
 For example, include yoga sequences in your workouts.
 You can also use stretches to target each major muscle group, including your arms, shoulders, chest, abdomen, back, legs, and hips.

 I do some before working out and some after my workout, and the intensity varies depending on the muscle groups or cardio program I’m doing that day.
 I make sure that I focus on each muscle group.

 Some things to remember when stretching: Each stretch should be at least 10-20 seconds long.
 Deep breathing is key when you do it because it can diminish muscle soreness and enhance the recovery phase of your workout.
 It’s also a great stress reducer!

 How’s your routine?

 Check out your current routine and see if any of these elements are missing.

 Consider working with a personal trainer to help you build a program to suit your needs.
-As I mentioned in Six ways to kickstart your fitness program, I found my personal trainer invaluable in helping me reach my goals.
+I found my personal trainer invaluable in helping me reach my goals.